When tensions undermine our mental and physical health, it is terrible for us.

 - Excess of conscience ( hypervigilance ).

 Treatment for PTSD usually begins with a detailed evaluation and the development of a treatment plan that meets the unique needs of the survivor.
-The main treatments for people with PTSD are psychotherapy, medication or both.
+The main treatments for people with PTSD are psychotherapy, medication, or both.

 Due to differences in experience and consequences of trauma, treatment varies and adapts to the individual’s symptoms and needs.
-Treatment by a mental health care provider with experience in PTSD allows people to lead a more balanced and functional life.
+Treatment by a mental health care provider with expertise in PTSD allows people to lead a more balanced and functional life.

 Some people with PTSD may need to try different treatments to see what works for their symptoms.